MiDataInt/mdi-apps-framework/docs/developer-tools/code-utilities.md

 If you have a utilities library you particularly like, remember that you can always
 [require an R data package](/mdi-apps-framework/docs/developer-tools/r-package-dependencies.html) for your tool suite or app.
-You are never required to use the MDI's utility functions.
+You are not required to use the MDI's utility functions.